yummy2108/FER-global-local-network/README.md

 The main code is in 'Train_FER' directory.
 1. We use deformable cnn in our network.
 We thanks [OuYang Wei](https://github.com/oeway/pytorch-deform-conv) for the pytorch implementation.

+2. We use Mixup for data augmentation.
+We thanks [Zhang hongyi](https://github.com/hongyi-zhang/mixup) for the pytorch implementation.

-2. Run 'train_ck.py' for training and testing CK+ datasets.
+3. Run 'train_ck.py' for training and testing CK+ datasets.

-3. Run 'train_Oulu.py' for training and testing Oulu-CASIA datasets.
+4. Run 'train_Oulu.py' for training and testing Oulu-CASIA datasets.